claudioperez/FEDEASdoc/README.md

 >[Pandoc](https://pandoc.org/MANUAL.html)

-These pages describe aspects of FEDEASLab beyond what is written in the code comments.
-These pages are not linked to any code files.
+These pages describe aspects of FEDEASLab in detail beyond what is written in the code comments.
+These pages are not directly linked to any program files.

 #### Fundamental elements